Parsifal-M/backstage-opa-plugins/plugins/opa-wrapper/README.md

 >This wrapper is still in **development**, you can use it at your own risk.
 It is not yet ready for production use.

 ## Key Components
-- `catalog-policies/policies.ts`: Contains the implementation of the catalogPermissions function, which evaluates the permissions using the OPA client.
+- `opa-evaluator/createOpaPermissionEvaluator`: A factory function for creating an asynchronous OPA policy evaluation function.
-- `opa-client/opaClient.ts`: Provides the OpaClient class that handles communication with the OPA server to evaluate policies.
+- `opa-client/opaClient.ts`: Provides the OpaClient class for communication with the OPA server.
-- `permission-handler/permissionHandler.ts`: Contains the PermissionsHandler class that wraps the OPA client and handles policy evaluation requests.
+- `permission-handler/permissionHandler.ts`: Contains the PermissionsHandler class that integrates the OPA client and policy evaluation within Backstage's permission framework.
-  Integrating with Backstage

 To integrate this OPA wrapper with your Backstage instance, you need to first follow the instructions in the [Backstage Permissions Docs](https://backstage.io/docs/permissions/overview) as it of course relies on the permissions framework to be there and set up.